theochem/horton/doc/ref_gaussian_basis.rst

 order are included in the basis set.
 The number of basis functions, i.e. the number of polynomials, for a given angular momentum, :math:`n=n_x+n_y+n_z`, is :math:`(n+1)(n+2)/2`.
 For the implementation, one must fix a certain ordering of these polynomials.
-In Horton, the ordering is simply alphabetical.
+In HORTON, the ordering is simply alphabetical.

 The first five angular momenta and the corresponding polynomials are listed in the table below.